SinTan1729/jellyfin-autorefresh-new-releases/README.md

 # Jellyfin Autorefresh New Releases

 This is a simple Go application to request refreshes for newly released items in Jellyfin, where some info is missing.
-Refreshes are requested if image or overview is missing in an episode.
+Refreshes are requested if overview is missing, image is missing, or image is of low quality.
+Desired image height can be set in the config.
+Default value is 360.

 It only works with episodes released in the last two days.
 It's mainly meant to work for episodes where TMDB doesn't have the information on release.

 # Installation